 The Kenya National Police Service is ranked as the most corrupt institution in the country, and bribery is reported to be the only way to access the police and expedite services.
 Half of all Kenyans who have come into contact with the police, have paid a bribe.
 The police also struggle with a lack of oversight and organizational and technical deficiencies Kenya’s police relentlessly engage in false imprisonment, abuse of human rights and fabrication of charges to extort bribes.
 Corrupt police officers are rarely arrested or prosecuted for corruption crimes.

 Corruption in the police sector majorly emanates from the traffic police composition.
 Its widely known that if you have Ksh 50, as a motorist, you can pass through any police check without any problem.
 The traffic police are often seen building storey buildings, buying their own matatus and having fat bank accounts just through the bribes they collect from motorists.
 But as a motorist do you know your rights when stopped by a traffic police?
-To avoid parting with you $0.5, aiding in corrupt activities or being roughed up/manhandled/violation of your rights.
-Here is what you should know.
+To avoid parting with you Ksh 50 or more, aiding in corrupt activities or being roughed up/manhandled/violation of your rights, here is what you should know.

 - No traffic officer is allowed to get and keep your license, they are only allowed to get your details off it

 - You are not required to have a category (professional driving permit) if you are driving a vehicle for private use